Blockchain Scalability Problems and Solutions

 Scalable Blockchain Computation

-- a motivational ground for persistent contract calculation, which will be economically beneficial
+- a motivational ground for persistent contract calculation, which will be economically beneficial for a blockchain development company and solidity smart contract development company

 - an architecture for organizing child chains in a tree-like shape for maximizing effectiveness at a lower cost